-Sharing your story, experiences, and feelings is valuable throughout recovery, and is especially helpful during times of stress.
+Sharing your story, experiences, and feelings are valuable throughout recovery and are especially helpful during times of stress.
 There’s something about going through the process of putting the hundreds of thoughts and emotions running through you at any given moment into words that is therapeutic.
 Sharing those thoughts with others has many benefits, including:

 -It forces you to gain perspective on your situation.

 -Talking about thoughts involves organizing them.
 We can easily begin to feel overwhelmed when experiencing numerous, seemingly random thoughts and feelings at once.
 By talking about them out loud, you are forced to clarify and make some sense of them in order for others to understand you.
 In the process, the thoughts start to fall together and help you to have a better focus.
 Larger themes may start to emerge.